ovh/docs/pages/platform/kubernetes-k8s/configuring-kubectl-on-an-ovh-managed-kubernetes-cluster/guide.en-ie.md

 How kubeconfig files are loaded?

 - 1. from the `--kubeconfig`{.action} flag, is specified
-- 2. from the `KUBECONFIG` environment variable, if setted
+- 2. from the `KUBECONFIG` environment variable, if set
 - 3. from the `$HOME/.kube/config` file, by default

 So, after downloading it, if you want to use this configuration file by default in `kubectl`, you can save it with the filename `config` in the `$HOME/.kube/` directory.
 Alternatively, you can place it in your working directory, with either the `KUBECONFIG` environment variable or the `--kubeconfig` flag.